Centre moves SC, seeks open court hearing on plea for review of verdict on Benami law | Law-Order

 One of the struck down provisions provided for the punishment of a maximum jail term of three years or a fine or both for those indulging in ‘benami' transactions.

-The apex court had termed the provision as “unconstitutional” on the grounds of “manifestly arbitrary”.
+The apex court had termed the provision as “unconstitutional” on the ground of being “manifestly arbitrary”.

 The apex court had also said that section 3(2) and section 5 of the Benami Transactions (Prohibition) Act, 1988 were vague and arbitrary.